 Choosing between Ayvalık and Cunda Island is a matter of personal preference.
 Whichever you choose, you can easily travel to the other town to see all the sites in a single afternoon.

 While Ayvalık is busier and more crowded, it’s still a rather small town overall.
 Most of the locations in the Ayvalık guide above should be walkable from most hotels.

-It was located right in central Ayvalık, and there were no major issues with the room.
+It was located right in central Ayvalık and there were no major issues with the room.
 It was, however, very basic and had no AC.
-Situated above a shop run by the owner, there was no reception area, though the owner speaks some English and was reachable by phone.
+Situated above a shop run by the owner, it lacked a reception area, though the owner speaks some English and was reachable by phone.